joshyam-k/csci221-turnins/lab6/lab6.md

 (c)

-One big change is that we will need to store and restore the arguments and return values since we don't want to lose those values as they get passed into future stacks in the recursion.
-So we may need to store `$a0-$a3` as well as `$v0-$v1`.
+One big change is that we will need to store and restore the arguments since we don't want to lose those values as they get passed into future stacks in the recursion.
+So we will need to store and restore `$a0-$a3`

 (d)